Scripter17/url-cleaner/site/api.md

 ### WebSocket

+- Task and result messages contain only full lines.

 - Task messages can be either binary or text.

-- For complex performance reasons, each task message should contain multiple tasks.
+- For performance reasons, task messages should each contain multiple task lines.

 - Result messages are text.

 - There are no empty result messages.

-- Result messages contain no empty lines.

-- Result messages use only `\n` as a line separator.
+- Each `\n` is preceeded and proceeded by a result line.

 ### HTTP

 - Each result line is succeeded by a `\n`.

 - Each `\n` is preceeded by a result line.

+- Providing a task line, waiting for its result line, then providing another task line will never deadlock.